What is Brainstorming?

 Adopting the following strategies will help the team foster brainstorming through discussions, critique, and selection.

-Use the most powerful tool you have that is the brain.
-This involves a nonverbal brainstorming method, and everyone writes down creative ideas within the brain to be presented later on.
+Use the most powerful tool you have, which is the brain.
+This involves a nonverbal brainstorming method, and everyone writes down creative ideas within the brain to be presented later.
 The brainstorming process usually involves 5 to 6 minutes, and then different ideas for different perceptions are considered and thoroughly scrutinized.
-This process involves jotting down quick ideas that came into your mind the first time the problem was presented.
+This process consists in incorporating quick ideas that came to mind the first time the problem was presented.

 gold ira scams buyer beware